darktable-org/dtdocs/content/preferences-settings/presets.md

 Pre-defined presets (those that are included by default within darktable) are shown with a lock symbol.
 Their properties cannot be changed.

-User-defined presets can be imported from saved `.dtpreset` files using the "import" button at the bottom of the screen.
+User-defined presets can be imported from exported `.dtpreset` files using the "import" button at the bottom of the screen.
 You can export _all_ user-defined presets to a single directory using the "export" button.

 Delete a preset by selecting it and pressing the Delete key.

 Edit a preset's properties by selecting it and pressing Enter or double-clicking.
-This will open a dialog that allows the preset to be edited, saved to an external `.dtpreset` file or deleted.
+This will open a dialog that allows the preset to be edited, exported to an external `.dtpreset` file or deleted.

 See the [creating and editing presets](../darkroom/processing-modules/presets.md#creating-and-editing-presets) section for more information about the other properties that can be edited in this dialog.